SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 1. Create a POST request with 4 **form encoded** parameters, *grant_type, scope, client_id, client_secret* and with url *http://<<KEYCLOAK_SERVER>>:<<PORT_NUMBER>>/realms/<<REALM_NAME>>/protocol/openid-connect/token* as below config.
 ![](./images/2023-01-02-20-09-05.png)

-    The result will contain token and token details, like access_token, refresh_token, expiry etc.
+    The result will contain token details, like access_token, refresh_token, token expiry, refresh expiry etc. We will use the generated token to access the application resource.

 ## webmethods.IO
 ### Creating custom rest connector